mpvnet-player/mpv.net/README.md

 ### 2.9 (2019-04-16)

-- clicking the right top corner in fullscreen mode closes the player but it did not work on all displays
+- clicking the right top corner in full screen mode closes the player but it did not work on all displays
-- the info display was changed to display the filename on top so it's not diplayed in the middle of the screen
+- the info display was changed to display the filename on top so it's not displayed in the middle of the screen
 - on start up of the conf editor all text is now selected in the search text box so it's ready for a new search to be typed
 - the conf editor was changed to write the settings to disk